realA10001986/Dash-Gauges/hardware/README.md

 Many meters are rated for voltages/currents beyond what the Control Board can deliver, but often they can be modified: For instance, the **Simpson model 29 0-50V DC voltmeter** has a 50K resistor inside; bridging this resistor and putting a combination of 680R/4k7 on the Control Board makes the meter show full scale at 5V.

 The safest bet is a **model 29** DC _voltmeter_, although I have only tested this up to a 0-100V meter; given the simularities betwen the 0-50V and the 0-100V versions, I suspect that meters up to 300V can be modified in the same way.
-Model 29 _ammeters_ should work, too, but my only experience is a 0-50mA ammeter.
+Model 29 _ammeters_ should work, too, but my only experiences are a 0-1mA and a 0-50mA ammeter.
 I don't know if higher rated meters can be modified accordingly.

 **Model 39** meters are RF (radio frequency) ammeters, I have no experience with those.